kenmoini/kenmoini.com/site/content/en/post/2023/11/metallb-and-nginx-ingress-on-openshift.md

 Now that we have the NGINX Ingress controller deployed, we can create an Ingress object that points to our workload and exposes the application.
 To do this we'll create a ClusterIP type of Service:

+#### *Note: If you did the `oc apply -f` above to create the Workload Test Service from my GitHub repo then this service was already created as well - there are two Services in that file, one LoadBalancer type and one ClusterIP type, the latter of which is used with the Ingress.*

 ```yaml
 ---
 apiVersion: v1